-Make this festive showstopper using our flavourful finest* free-range turkey, which has a rich, gamey taste.
-Try pairing it with sweet dates, lightly spiced pancetta and dark rye bread stuffing, which can be frozen for up to 3 months.
-Here’s another helpful tip - stuff the turkey the day before, so it's ready to pop in the oven in the morning.
+Make this festive showstopper, pairing Finest turkey with sweet dates, lightly spiced pancetta and dark rye bread stuffing, which can be frozen for up to 3 months.
+Here's another helpful tip - stuff the turkey the day before, so it's ready to pop in the oven in the morning.

 - For the stuffing, heat the butter in a pan over a medium heat.
 Fry the onion for 10 minutes, until softened.
 Increase the heat to high and add the pancetta.
 Cook for 5 minutes or until golden and crisp.
 Tip the mixture into a bowl, leave to cool a little, then add the dates, breadcrumbs, sausage meat, apple and parsley.
 Using clean hands, mix until combined, then season well.
 Set aside until needed.